 - Management of Companies & Enterprises (NAICS 55)

 - Lobbyist and Political Organizations

-Applications will be accepted from June 15, 2020, through June 26, 2020.
+Applications were initially accepted from June 15, 2020, through June 26, 2020.
+A new deadline for applications is July 17, 2020 for small businesses but NOT livestock producers.
 Awards will be issued to qualifying applicants until funds are exhausted.

 You can read more about the Nebraska Small Business Stabilization Grant here.